Walter Stewart (general): Monmouth

 Washington met Lee's retreating division late in the morning and took measures to halt Clinton's advance.
 Washington relieved Lee of command, but later allowed him to patch together a defensive line with the available troops.
 Lee put Varnum's Brigade, now under the command of Jeremiah Olney behind a hedgerow.
 Livingston's detachment filed into line on Olney's left.
 On the left flank of the position, Washington asked Stewart and Nathaniel Ramsey, who took over from the wounded Wesson, to hold off the British until he could get the main army in position.
 The two readily agreed.
 Soon after, Anthony Wayne appeared and ordered the two detachments to hold a thick wood.
 Ramsey formed on the extreme left with Stewart to his right.
 Lee's chief of artillery, Eleazer Oswald placed two cannons on Olney's right and two more in support of Stewart and Ramsey.

-As the 1st Guards Battalion came abreast of the woods, the Americans riddled their flank and dropped British Colonel Henry Trelawney and 40 guardsmen.
+As the 1st Guards Battalion came abreast of the woods, the Americans riddled their flank and inflicted 41 casualties.
 But the crack Brigade of Guards and two companies of the 1st Grenadier Battalion stormed into the woods.
 Early in the action, Stewart went down, shot in the groin, and was carried to the rear.
 The outnumbered Americans were pressed back from the trees and attacked by the 16th Light Dragoons in the open.
 Ramsey was wounded and captured by the dragoons while the Americans made a dash for the bridge across the ravine.
 After another epic struggle on the other flank, Olney, Livingston, and Oswald were forced back.
 But the holding actions gave Washington time to deploy Lord Stirling's division athwart Clinton's advance.